robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 The name of a test library that is used when a library is imported is the same as the name of the module or class implementing it.
-For example, if you have a Python module :code:`MyLibrary` (that is, the file :path:`MyLibrary.py`), it will create a library with a name :name:`MyLibrary`.
+For example, if you have a Python module :code:`MyLibrary` (that is, file :path:`MyLibrary.py`), it will create a library with name :name:`MyLibrary`.
 Similarly, a Java class :code:`YourLibrary`, when it is not in any package, creates a library with exactly that name.

 Python classes are always inside a module.
-If the name of a class implementing a library is the same as the name of the module, Robot Framework allows dropping the module name when importing the library.
-For example, the class :code:`MyLib` in the :path:`MyLib.py` file can be used as a library with the name :name:`MyLib`.
-If the module name and class name are different, libraries must be taken into use using both module and class names, such as :name:`mymodule.MyLibrary`.
+If the name of a class implementing a library is the same as the name of the module, Robot Framework allows dropping the class name when importing the library.
+For example, class :code:`MyLib` in :path:`MyLib.py` file can be used as a library with just name :name:`MyLib`.
+This also works with submodules so that if, for example, :code:`parent.MyLib` module has class :code:`MyLib`, importing it using just :name:`parent.MyLib` works.
+If the module name and class name are different, libraries must be taken into use using both module and class names, such as :name:`mymodule.MyLibrary` or :name:`parent.submodule.MyLib`.

 Java classes in a non-default package must be taken into use with the full name.
-For example, the class :code:`MyLib` in the :code:`com.mycompany.myproject` package must be imported with the name :name:`com.mycompany.myproject.MyLib`.
+For example, class :code:`MyLib` in :code:`com.mycompany.myproject` package must be imported with name :name:`com.mycompany.myproject.MyLib`.

+.. note:: Dropping class names with submodules works only in Robot Framework
+          2.8.4 and newer.
+With earlier versions you need to include also the class name like :name:`parent.MyLib.MyLib`.

 .. tip:: If the library name is really long, for example when the Java
          package name is long, it is recommended to give the library a